Yates Bug Oil (Conqueror Oil) Insect Spray - Ready to Use

 Aphididae

-Look out for natural predators such as ladybirds and parasitic wasps.
-The tiny wasp lays eggs inside the aphid giving it a hard light brown shell like appearance.
-The ladybird larvae which looks like tiny bird droppings are actually voracious eaters of aphids.
+Keep an eye out for natural predators, like ladybirds, or parasitic wasps, to help control aphids.
+These tiny wasps lay eggs inside the aphid, giving it a hard light brown shell like appearance.
+Ladybird larvae (which look like tiny bird droppings) are voracious eaters of aphids.
 Both of these predators will reduce aphid numbers rapidly once they arrive.

 Share